-0.1 Having reviewed all the data and information submitted by South Africa with the application for Final Approval and the information received from the Applicant during the GESAMP-JBWWG meeting, the Group recommended to MEPC that Final Approval be granted to the Resource Ballast Technologies System, provided that recommendations given below are taken into account.

-0.2 The Group recalled that Basic Approval of this ballast water management system (BWMS) was granted by MEPC 57 to Resource Ballast Technologies (Pty.)
-Ltd. of South Africa and the report is available at document MEPC 57/2/10 (BWWG 5/9, annex 5, Review of Proposal for Basic Approval of Active Substance).

-0.3 Following the Group's review of the responses from the Applicant to questions posed by the Group and listed in the Basic Approval report, together with both the additional and further information provided by the Applicant in response to questions posed during the GESAMP-BWWG meeting, the Group was satisfied with the completeness of the dossier received from the Applicant.

-0.4 The Group noted that the Resource Ballast Technologies System uses a combination of cavitation as a primary treatment of the ballast water with small amounts of Active Substances (cozone and sodium hypochhorite) to assist the cavitation process, together with ballast water filtration.
-The Group also noted that the BWMS generates the two Active Substances on board ship, employing ambient air to form ozone in a generator unit and electrolysis of seawater in an electrochesineal unit to produce hypochhorite.
-Hypochhorite is added to the ballast water up to a maximum allowable dose of 1 mg L (TRO as Cl2), while the ozone is injected into the ballast water, also up to a maximum allowable dose of 1 mg L (TRO as Cl2), while the ozone is injected into the ballast water are do up take only.

-0.5 As the BWMS does not require the storage of chemicals on board ship, the Group recognized that there will be no associated storage safety problems.

-0.6 The Group recognized that the system utilizes Active Substances and produces Relevant Chemicals and Other Chemicals with potential safety and environmental concerns and the Group has reviewed the hazards and risks associated with all these chemicals.

-0.7 The Group recognized that the Applicant has provided detailed information on system controls and safety considerations for installation of the BWMS on board ship, together with provisions for maintenance and emergency operations of the system and acceptable results of corrosion testing.
+- 0.1 Having reviewed all the data and information submitted by South Africa with the application for Final Approval and the information received from the Applicant during the GESAMP-BWWG meeting, the Group recommended to MEPC that Final Approval be granted to the Resource Ballast Technologies System, provided that recommendations given below are taken into account. - 0.2 The Group recalled that Basic Approval of this ballast water management system (BWMS) was granted by MEPC 57 to Resource Ballast Technologies (Pty.)
+Ltd. of South Africa and the report is available at document MEPC 57/2/10 (BWWG 5/9, annex 5, Review of Proposal for Basic Approval of Active Substance). - 0.3 Following the Group's review of the responses from the Applicant to questions posed by the Group and listed in the Basic Approval report, together with both the additional and further information provided by the Applicant in response to questions posed during the GESAMP-BWWG meeting, the Group was satisfied with the completeness of the dossier received from the Applicant. - 0.4 The Group noted that the Resource Ballast Technologies System uses a combination of cavitation as a primary treatment of the ballast water with small amounts of Active Substances (come and sodium hypochlorie) to assist the cavitation process, together with ballast water filtration.
+The Group also noted that the BWMS generates the two Active Substances on board ship, employing ambient air to form ozone in a generator unit and electrolysis of seawater in an electrochemical unit to produce hypochlorite.
+Hypochlorite is added to the ballast water up to a maximum allowable dose of I mgL (TRO as Cl2), while the ozone is injected into the ballast water, also up to a maximum allowable dose of I mgL (TRO as Cl2).
+The Group noted that ballast water is treated on uptake only. - 0.5 As the BWMS does not require the storage of chemicals on board ship, the Group recognized that there will be no associated storage safety problems. - 0.6 The Group recognized that the system utilizes Active Substances and produces Relevant Chemicals and Other Chemicals with potential safety and environmental concerns and the Group has reviewed the hazards and risks associated with all these chemicals. - 0.7 The Group recognized that the Applicant has provided detailed information on system controls and safety considerations for installation of the BWMS on board ship, together with provisions for maintenance and emergency operations of the system and acceptable results of corrosion testing.
 As such, the Group considered that the BWMS should present no unacceptable risks to the safety of the ship.
 Additional corrosion tests are in progress as part of the land-based and Type Approval tests.

-I:\MEPC\60\2-11.doc
+I \MEPC\60\2-11.doc